ITV Granada: Idents

 On 3 January 1994, Granada Television introduced a series of films featuring flags with its logo against various scenes in the region, accompanied by the slogan 'Setting the Standard'.
 These introduced local programming, Granada Reports, or promotions.

 On 2 January 1995, the stripe theme was modified; the pointed "G" was larger on the blue stripe against a computer generated multicoloured background and the "G" was created by filming a large perspex "G" with motion control photography.
-This ident was used, from a variety of angles, until 7 November 1999, by which point additional idents based on surreal surroundings, such as a fish blowing a bubble with a G inside, which floated to the surface, or a camera zoom into the eye of a housewife to reveal the G in her eye, were introduced in September 1996.
+This ident was used, from a variety of angles, until 7 November 1999, by which point additional idents based on surreal surroundings, such as a fish blowing a bubble with a G inside, which floated to the surface, or a camera zoom into the eye of a housewife to reveal the G in her eye, were introduced on 2 September 1996.

 All of the idents were replaced on 8 November 1999 when Granada Television took the generic hearts idents.
 Granada Television kept the pointed G logo, made slightly thinner and placed in a box at the top of the screen.
 The dual branding of Granada Television and ITV lasted until 28 October 2002, when regional identities were dropped in favour of the new ITV1 channel brand.
 The celebrities ident package featured plain ITV1 idents for all national programmes, and Granada Television placed under the ITV1 logo for regional programmes.
 This practice continued until 16 January 2006, when no name was used, and Granada Productions was replaced with ITV Productions on programme end boards.
 The Granada Television logo continued on end boards until this date.
 The Granada name was used on announcements before local programming over a generic ITV1 ident until all non-news regional programming was scrapped.

 On 14 January 2013, ITV1 reverted to its original name of ITV, along with all other ITV plc-owned franchises.

 During the early days, the pointed G logo was used on two other subsidiary businesses.
 Firstly came the Red Arrow Television Rental chain.
 During the days when many families preferred to rent their TV sets to offset poor reliability and changing fashions, and due to the high price of television receivers, this company fared well alongside the established "heavy hitters" such as Radio Rentals.
 The company's opening promotion was to give every new customer a small, Hiawatha-style figurine to stand on top of their new TV set.
 Upon its success, the name was later changed to Granada TV Rental.
 Based on the results of this company, Granada Television dipped its toes into the office furniture rental business, and carpet sales and fitting for larger business customers, with Black Arrow.
 This business was less successful.